everwitt7/Pitch-Data/README.md

 raw_tensor_data_take.csv: raw data needed to create tensors, had to split into swing and take to meet file size requirements

+batter_obp.csv: batter id to their empirical obp

+pitcher_obp_against.csv: pitcher id to their opposing obp

+batter_pitcher_matchup_obp.csv: obp of all matchups

 ### General JSONs
 train_val_test_indices.json: json file that contains the indices to use to create our training set, validation set, and test set